ftahira1/Professional-ReadME/Develop/utils/readme.md

 * [Questions](#-Contact-Information)

 # Installation
-go to github repository and deploy the page
+d

 # Usage
-You can use this project to expand your knowledge on above mentioned topics.
+d

 # License
-MIT
+GNU AGPLv3
 * As this license list was not comprehensive, if you need another license, use the contact information below to ask for license to be added.

 # Contributing
-You can contribute in any shape or form.
+d

 # Tests
-Testing instructions are simple.
+d

 # Contact Information
-* GitHub Username: ftahira1
+* GitHub Username: d
-* Contact Email: fitimtahiraj95@gmail.com
+* Contact Email: d@gmail.com